 In 2009, Hydro-Québec launched a major new project near Havre-Saint-Pierre: the Romaine complex.
 Projected to be done in 2021, this project involves building four hydropower generating stations that will produce enough clean, reliable and renewable energy for 470,000 homes.

 The Romaine complex is being built in harmony with the surrounding environment.
 In fact, over a dozen environmental follow-ups are carried out every year to assess the project’s environmental impact.

 Would you like to learn more about this large-scale project?
 Hydro-Québec offers guided tours of the Romaine-1 generating station during the summer (Sunday to Thursday, reservations required).
 On site, you can walk under a penstock and witness the power of water used to generate electricity.
 You can also walk on the dam, see the reservoir and admire a breathtaking view of the valley.
 You’re sure to be impressed by this state-of-the-art power plant!
-Please note that tour registration and bus departures are from the Portail Pélagie-Cormier Building in Havre-Saint-Pierre.
+Please note that tour registration and bus departures are from the Portail Pélagie-Cormier reception and interpretation centre in Havre-Saint-Pierre.
 (It takes about 30 minutes to get to the power plant.)
 This is also where you can visit an exhibition focusing on local environmental and heritage conservation, which will introduce you to the surprising world of the Romaine complex.

 Are you fascinated by how electricity is produced and by its role in the development of the province of Québec?
 Be sure to visit the Manic-2 and Manic-5 hydroelectric dams and well as the Romaine-1 generating station during your next stay in Côte-Nord!

 Written in collaboration with Paméla Minville, Eastern Québec Manager – Corporate Reception and Tours for Hydro-Québec.